theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 #### Parquet Settings
 **Compatibility mode**<br>
 You can choose between *Pure* and *Spark* for the compatibility mode.
 Spark does not support the data types used in pure mode, so other data types need to be used.
+In spark mode special characters and spaces are replaced with an underscore `_`.

 | SAP | Pure | Spark |
 |------|-------------|-------|